clementlefevre/udacity_ML/capstone_project/report/capstone_report.md

 - _Is it made clear how the algorithms and techniques were implemented with the given datasets or input data?_
 - _Were there any complications with the original metrics or techniques that required changing prior to acquiring a solution?_
 - _Was there any part of the coding process (e.g., writing complicated functions) that should be documented?_

+The main challenge for this model is the feature selection.
+With 300 differentes features, and very low correlation with the target (best correlation, **maximum nights**, scores  ${\rho}$ = 0.145 with the **multi-host** target.)

+To select the best features, i used three differents techniques :

+- the RandomizedLogisticRegressor from sklearn to extract the best features,
+- KBest features selection based on both Chi2 and FScore,
+- The best F-score features on a basic XGBoost classifier.

+This results in around 100 features.

 ### Refinement
 In this section, you will need to discuss the process of improvement you made upon the algorithms and techniques you used in your implementation.
 For example, adjusting parameters for certain models to acquire improved solutions would fall under the refinement category.
 Your initial and final solutions should be reported, as well as any significant intermediate results as necessary.
 Questions to ask yourself when writing this section: